dzikiite/budgetapp-fe/README.md

 # HomeBudget App Frontend

-To start application run `npm start` command in the terminal
+To start application run `npm install` and `npm start` command in the terminal